Right to Work checks – What they mean and how automation can help

 Electronic identity verification is increasingly being used to validate documents presented to assert and prove identity for Right to Work across many sectors, including in recruitment, retail, facilities management, hospitality and security, as well as across many NHS Trusts.

-Depending on their level of in-house Right to Work knowledge and resources, an organisation may choose a straight-forward identity document validation service which confirms the authenticity of the identity document or may prefer to automate their Right to Work check process, with confirmation that they have seen the original documents as the final step.
+Depending on their level of in-house Right to Work knowledge and resources, an organisation may choose a straight-forward identity document validation service which confirms the authenticity of the identity document or may prefer to automate their Right to Work check process, either as part of the digital checks Scheme or with confirmation that they have seen the original documents as the final step.

 Pre-employment screening is one part of HR onboarding process which can be easily automated and managed, saving you time and money and ensuring that you stay on top of any rule changes.
 Embracing technology is key to navigating ever-changing and uncertain compliance requirements and there are many benefits to electronic Right to Work checks compared to a manual check: